corybrunson/triadic/README.md

 ## Data

 The code in this repo makes use of 24 years of data from [*Mathematical Reviews*] [2], available by request to the director of the American Mathematical Society.
-The code also uses data included in the [`bitriad` package] [3], specifically affiliation networks drawn from the studies [*Deep South: A Social Anthropological Study of Caste and Class*] [4] and [* Social Organization of an Urban Grants Economy: A Study of Business Philanthropy and Non-Profit Organizations*] [5].
+If the data obtained is formatted differently, some changes to `code/mathrev2igraph.R` and `scripts/mathrev.R` may be in order.
+The code also uses data included in the [`bitriad` package] [3], specifically affiliation networks drawn from the studies [*Deep South: A Social Anthropological Study of Caste and Class*] [4] and [*Social Organization of an Urban Grants Economy: A Study of Business Philanthropy and Non-Profit Organizations*] [5].

 [2]: http://www.ams.org/mr-database
 [3]: https://github.com/corybrunson/bitriad